hraban/mu/README.md

 Look no further!

-µ is a tiny (1.02KB gzipped) DOM library for JavaScript, based on prototypal extension of Node and Array (yes, it may be ugly, but it works mighty fine), chainability, and not caring about Internet Explorer.
+µ is a tiny (1.02KB gzipped) DOM library for JavaScript.
+Features:

-The above example written with µ:
+* extension of native Node and Array prototypes
+* chainability
+* doesn't car about Internet Explorer < 11.

+The result is a sweet DSL for the native DOM.
+The same example as above, in µ:

     µ.one("div").add("hello");